baSSHtion/baSSHtion.github.io/content/pages/others.md

 ## Other Options
-- There is a PoC of a [transparent proxy](https://github.com/baSSHtion/ssh-man-in-the-middle-attack) that implements a [Man in the middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on SSH connections.
+- a PoC of a [transparent proxy](https://github.com/baSSHtion/ssh-man-in-the-middle-attack) that implements a [Man in the Middle Attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on SSH connections.
-- There is a commercial solution called [BalaBit Shell Control Box](https://www.balabit.com) that implements a pretty exthausive solution.
+- a commercial solution called [BalaBit Shell Control Box](https://www.balabit.com) that implements a pretty exthausive solution.